Showing all 4 results

 How to take Alprazolam?

 - Take Alprazolam exactly as appointed by your doctor.
 Follow the directions on your instruction label and read all medication leads.
 Your doctor may change your dose from time to time.
-Never use Alprazolam in more amounts or for longer than.
+Never use Alprazolam in more amounts or for longer.
 Inform your doctor if you feel an increased urge to use more of this medicine.

 - Never share this medicine with another person, mainly someone with a history of drug addiction.
 MISUSE CAN CAUSE OBSESSED OVERDOSE OR DEATH.